invibeme/slate/source/includes/chekin_online.md

 Parameter | Required | Description
 --------- | -------- | -----------
-guest_phone | true | Number of the guest to register, includes the prefix but without the +. guest_email | false | Email of the guest to register. police_type | true | Police type and police credentials are required to send the guests data to the police.
+guest_phone | true | Number of the guest to send the SMS, includes the prefix but without the +. guest_email | false | Email of the guest to send the email. include_ocr | true | Indicates whether the OCR Service is included or not. include_biometric_match | true | Indicates whether the Biometric Matching Service is included or not. include_smart_locks | true | Indicates whether the opening of smart locks is included or not. smart_lock_opening_method | false | Indicates the method of opening smart locks, You can see the methods below. police_type | true | Police type and police credentials are required to send the guests data to the police.
 Police type depends of the country.
 See police types by country below.
-You can see the polices types below. police_user | true | The username used to do login in the police website. police_password | true | The password used to do login in the police website. check_in_date | true | The arrival date in format YYYY-MM-DD, i.e. 2018-12-30. nights_of_stay | true | The number of nights of the stay as an integer, i.e. 3. generate_receipt | false | False by default.
-If set to false, the registration receipt won't be generated. accommodation_nif | false | NIF number of the legal holder of the accommodation, to be used in the receipt if generate_receipt is true. accommondation_name | true | The property name, to be used in the receipt if generate_receipt is true. accommodation_province | false | The name of the city where the accommodation is placed, to be used in the receipt if generate_receipt is true. accommodation_city | false | The name of the city where the accommodation is placed, to be used in the receipt if generate_receipt is true. include_ocr | true | Indicates whether the OCR Service is included or not. include_biometric_match | true | Indicates whether the Biometric Matching Service is included or not. include_smart_locks | true | Indicates whether the opening of smart locks is included or not. smart_lock_opening_method | false | Indicates the method of opening smart locks, You can see the methods below.
+You can see the polices types below. police_user | true | The username used to do login in the police website. police_password | true | The password used to do login in the police website. check_in_date | true | The arrival date in format YYYY-MM-DD, i.e. 2019-03-30. nights_of_stay | true | The number of nights of the stay as an integer, i.e. 3. generate_receipt | false | False by default.
+If set to true, the registration receipt will be generated for each guest. accommodation_nif | false | NIF number of the legal holder of the accommodation, to be used in the receipt if generate_receipt is true. accommondation_name | true | The property name, to be used in the receipt if generate_receipt is true. accommodation_province | false | The name of the city where the accommodation is placed, to be used in the receipt if generate_receipt is true. accommodation_city | false | The name of the city where the accommodation is placed, to be used in the receipt if generate_receipt is true.

-The fields shown below are stored encrypted:

-`guest_phone, guest_email, accommondation_name, accommodation_nif, accommodation_name, accommodation_province, accommodation_city, police_type, police_user, police_password`

-### Smart Lock openenig methods
+### Smart Lock opening methods
 Value | Description
 ----- | -----------
-BLE   | Method for opening locks via bluetooth.
+BLE   | The locks are opened via bluetooth.
-RFID  | Method for opening locks via RFID card.
+RFID  | The locks are opened via RFID card.

 ### Police types in Spain
 Police type will set which is the final police organization to which you want to send the data.
 Remember that there are 4 police forces in Spain: